DTJF/fbdoc/src/doc/2_Preparation.md

 Find the resulting files in the folder `debian` (the text `_V_A` get replaced by the project version and the system architecture):

-- fb-doc_V_A.deb: binary package
+- fbdoc_V_A.deb: binary package
-- fb-doc-doc_V_A.deb: the HTML documentation package
+- fbdoc-doc_V_A.deb: the HTML documentation package
-- fb-doc_V_A.tar.xz: source code package
+- fbdoc_V_A.tar.xz: source code package
-- fb-doc_V_A.build: log file of packaging process
+- fbdoc_V_A.build: log file of packaging process
-- fb-doc_V_A.changes: auxiliary file for auto-uploads
+- fbdoc_V_A.changes: auxiliary file for auto-uploads
-- fb-doc_V_A.dsc: auxiliary file for auto-uploads
+- fbdoc_V_A.dsc: auxiliary file for auto-uploads

 \note For first build and due to the self-hosting issue, you have to
       deactivate the `Build-Depends` checking.
 Therefor configure the